-- (5)Before permanent membership is granted the State/Province will be required to pay current dues during probationary period. - (6) State/Provinces under probationary status may send contestants to National High School and National Junior High Finals Rodeos if State/Province rodeo passes inspection.
+- (5)Before permanent membership is granted the State/Province will be required to pay current dues during probationary period. - (6)State/Provinces under probationary status may send contestants to National High School and National Junior High Finals Rodeos if State/Province rodeo passes inspection.
 Dates for State/Province rodeos and inspection will be mutually agreed upon by both National Association inspectors and State/Province Association.
 During the two-year probationary period where inspections of the finals rodeo are required, all events for that state/province will be held during the state/province finals rodeo so they may be witnessed by the national inspection team.
-The cutting and portions of the queen contest cannot be held earlier than the finals rodeo to facilitate the inspection process. - (7)A State/Province will be allowed to nominate a National Direc- tor after permanent membership has been granted. - 4.
-A State/Province Member Association, which fails to comply with these bylaws or for cause deemed sufficient may be disqualified as a member association by the majority vote of the Board of National Directors or by Executive Board. - a.
-A State/Province Member Association may be placed on probation or dropped from membership in the National Association by the Executive Board on sufficient evidence that this member association is marring the good name of High School Rodeo by dishonesty or other such similar and equally undesirable acts, or upon the recommendation of the Inspection Team.
-A majority vote of the Executive Board of Directors is required to drop a Member Association. - b.
+The cutting and portions of the queen contest cannot be held earlier than the finals rodeo to facilitate the inspection process. - (7) A State/Province will be allowed to nominate a National Director after permanent membership has been granted. - 4.
+A State/Province Member Association, which fails to comply with the Rules, By-laws and Constitution or Policy Statements of the Association or for other cause deemed sufficient may be disqualified as a Member Association from, and no contestant from such Member Association shall be allowed to participate in, any National High School and National Junior High Finals Rodeos, and its State/ Province rodeo may also be disqualified, by the majority vote of the Board of National Directors or of the Executive Committee. - a.
+A State/Province Member Association may be placed on probation or expelled from membership in the National Association by the Board of National Directors or the National Executive Committee on sufficient evidence that this member association is marring the good name of National High School Rodeo Association by dishonesty or other such similar and equally undesirable acts, is failing to comply with the Rules, By-laws and Constitution or Policy Statements of the Association or upon the recommendation of the Inspection Team.
+A majority vote of the National Board of Directors is required to drop and expel a Member Association from the National Association. - b.
 The state/province at the outset of probation shall be informed in writing of the reasons for its being placed on probation and what must change before being taken off probation. - c.
 A state/province placed on probation shall require at least one (1) inspection by a designee(s) of the President prior to being taken off probation. - d.
-States/Provinces under probationary status may send contestants to National High School Finals Rodeo if State/Province rodeo passes inspection. - e.
-Dates for State/Province Rodeo and inspection will be mutually agreed upon by both National Association inspectors and State/ Province Association. - 5.
-A State/Province Member Association, which has been disqualified, may be reinstated by a majority vote of the Board of National Directors or by Executive Board. - 6.
-Dues: - a.
-The annual dues from the member State/Province Associations shall be set by the Board of National Directors payable in advance and postmarked on or before September 1 of each year.
+States/Provinces under probationary status may send contestants to National High School Finals Rodeo and the National Junior High Finals Rodeo if the State/Province rodeo passes inspection.

+- e.
+Dates for State/Province Rodeo and inspection will be mutually agreed upon by both National Association inspectors and State/ Province Association. - A State/Province Member Association, which has been disqualified, may be reinstated by a majority vote of the Board of National Directors or of the Executive Committee.